lokified/OkoaLoan/README.md

 * Kotlin.
 * Hilt - for dependency injection.
 * Jetpack compose - for the Ui.
-* Firebase for user authetication.
+* Firebase for user authentication.

 ## Demo
 ### screenshots